NicholusMuwonge/pokemon/README.md

 - #### Search:

    I couldn't find documentaion for search in the pokeapi documentaion.
-I decided to fetch all the pokemons which could have a potential perfomance issue but since I catch responses, it will be fetched occassionaly and given the current size, the perfomance didn't get affected.
+I decided to fetch all the pokemons which could have a potential perfomance issue but since I cached the responses, it will be fetched occassionaly and given the current size, the perfomance didn't get affected.[ This could further be improved upon. ]

    I went ahead and filtered all the names that matched the pokemons in the redux store and narrowed it down to match search phrase.
-When user chooses a specific one, I make an api call to pick its details and show the user that pokemon's details.
+When user chooses a specific one through autocomplete suggestions, I make an api call to pick the pokemon's details and display them.

 ## Endpoints
 - `/pokemons/page/:pageNumber` to view pokemons on a given page